Life’s Third Act

 And there are some definite advantages to getting older.
 Once we are past the midlife crisis, we get happier.
 Studies show the speed of information processing peaks early – age 18 or 19 but the ability to evaluate complex patterns, including other people’s emotional states, peaks much later, when people are in their 40s or 50s.
 We become better at synthesising ideas and are better at managing our emotions.
 We’re older and wiser.

-We offer Positive Ageing workshops and coaching, which seek to bust the myths about ageing and equip you to navigate this stage in life in the most constructive way.
+The Positive Ageing workshops bust the myths about ageing and equip you to navigate this stage in life in the most constructive way.
 It’s not about pension planning or how to occupy your leisure time.
 Instead it helps people explore the emotional and psychological aspects of ageing and make the best of life’s third act.
 Watch Jane Fonda’s TED talk for inspiration or check out Guy Robertson, author of The Ten Steps to Ageing Positively.

 In a typical one-day course you can expect to :-